lokeshsw2/DataMind/README.md

 - **Privacy-first**: All data processing happens in your browser.
 Nothing is uploaded to any server.
 - **Zero learning curve**: Just upload and ask.
 No SQL, no formulas, no pivot tables.
 - **Full Tambo integration**: Showcases every major Tambo AI feature working together in a real, useful application.
-- **Production-quality UX**: Resizable panels, streaming responses, voice input, keyboard shortcuts, dark mode, and polished export options.
+ - **Production-quality UX**: Resizable panels, streaming responses, voice input, keyboard shortcuts, dark mode (upcoming), and polished export options.
 - **Practical utility**: This isn't a demo - it's a tool people would actually use to analyze their spreadsheets.

 ---